Holistische Arts

 Can escharotic treatment be used after a previous LEEP procedure?

-Yes, escharotic treatment can be used as a supplementary measure after a LEEP procedure.
-It can treat remaining abnormal tissue and also improve scar tissue from the previous intervention.
-Many women who remain HPV-positive after a LEEP find a supplementary approach at HPV Health.
+Yes, escharotic treatment can be used supplementally after a LEEP procedure.
+It can treat remaining abnormal tissue and also improve scar tissue from the previous procedure.
+Many women who are still HPV-positive after a LEEP find a supplemental approach at HPV Health.

 Ready for the next step?